Milanhj/microbiome-stats/README.md

 - how many digits to round output values to. default = 4

-fdr
+p.adjust.method

-- if TRUE, q-values are calculated and returned
+- optional argument for p.adjust method, if NULL, no values are returned.

 na.rm